SpeakUP Academy

 What does the suffix -hearted mean in English?

-The suffix -hearted having a specified disposition, spirit, or emotional character In Spanish it usually maps to de corazón / con el corazón.
+The suffix -hearted describes someone's emotional character: warmhearted (kind, affectionate) and coldhearted (unfeeling, unkind).
+In Spanish it usually maps to de corazón / con el corazón.

 Can you give an example of a word with -hearted?